Marine nitrogen fixation: Filamentous cyanobacteria

-UCYN-A is unique in that it lacks photosystem II, which allows it to fix nitrogen during the day while avoiding oxygen interference from photosynthesis.
-In contrast, Crocosphaera watsonii has adapted to perform nitrogen fixation at night when oxygen levels are low, reducing the risk of nitrogenase inhibition.

 Heterocyst-forming species

-Organisms including Nodularia spp. and Anabaena spp. have developed heterocysts, which are thick-walled, structurally distinct cells that create an anaerobic environment necessary for nitrogenase enzyme in nitrogen fixers.
+Organisms including Nodularia spp. and Anabaena spp. have developed heterocysts, which are thick-walled, structurally distinct cells that create an anoxygenic environment necessary for nitrogenase enzyme in nitrogen fixers.
+Among other things, these cells do not produce photosystem II but continue to make photosystem I, making them engage in photorespiration.

+Trichodesmium

+Trichodesmium is particularly important in nutrient-poor (sub)tropical surface waters; and, unlike many others, it does not form heterocysts.
+Instead, cells in a colony takes turns in switching between oxygenic photosynthesis and photorespiring nitrogen production.

 Symbiotic diazotrophs

-They contribute significantly to nitrogen fixation in oligotrophic regions.
-For example, Richelia intracellularis is a heterocystous cyanobacterium that forms symbiotic relationships with diatom Hemiaulus hauckii.
+They For example, Richelia intracellularis is a heterocystous cyanobacterium that forms symbiotic relationships with diatom Hemiaulus hauckii.
 Diazotroph resides within the diatom's frustule, where it benefits from stable conditions and access to nutrients.
-In return, the diatom host receives a steady supply of nitrogen and therefore continues to thrive in nitrogen-depleted waters.
-This partnership enhances nitrogen availability in marine ecosystems, promotes more diatom growth, and enables the biogeochemical cycling on a global scale.
+In return, the diatom host This partnership enhances nitrogen availability in marine ecosystems, promotes more diatom growth, and enables the biogeochemical cycling on a global scale.

-Examples of major nitrogen-fixing symbionts
+Major nitrogen-fixing symbionts

 Organisms form various symbiotic relationships, including mutualism, commensalism, and parasitism.
-Many symbiotic diazotrophs exhibit mutualism with the host cell, the benefit being receiving protein source and sufficient nutrients in return for supplying a biologically available form of nitrogen to the host.
+Many symbiotic diazotrophs exhibit mutualism with the host cell, the benefit being receiving carbon, nutrients, and other metabolites in return for supplying a biologically available form of nitrogen to the host.

+Nitrogen-fixing symbiotes contribute significantly to nitrogen fixation in oligotrophic regions.

 Cyanobacterial symbionts

 Cyanobacteria, the oldest known photosynthetic prokaryotes, form symbiotic relationships with various unicellular and multicellular organisms which exhibit diverse metabolic pathways, including diatoms, dinoflagellates and haptophytes.
-Unicellular and filamentous cyanobacteria are the main forms of cyanobacteria observed to have symbiotic relationships.
+Unicellular and filamentous cyanobacteria are both observed to have symbiotic relationships.

+A cyanobacterium living in association with the host can receive extra carbon from the host in exchange for the nitrogen it fixes.
+In unicellular cases (such as the UCYN-A "nitroplast"), this allows the symbiont to entirely forgo oxygenic photosynthesis and become able to fix nitrogen during the day.
+In filamentous cases (such as Richelia), the heterocysts receive much more carbon than it would ordinarily receive in a free-living colony, allowing it to make more nitrogen.

 Candidatus Atelocyanobacterium thalassa (UCYN-A)

 Scanning electron micrograph of Braarudosphaera bigelowii.
 Haptophyte algae, coccolithophore that forms symbiotic relationships with Candidatus Atelocyanobacterium thalassa.
 Found in open ocean and coastal environments.

-Candidatus Atelocyanobacterium thalassa, otherwise called UCYN-A, is found to form close symbiosis with haptophyte algae, Braarudosphaera bigelowii, and their relationship is described as obligate endosymbiosis.
+Candidatus Atelocyanobacterium thalassa, also called UCYN-A, is found to form close symbiosis with haptophyte algae, Braarudosphaera bigelowii, and their relationship is described as obligate endosymbiosis.
 Various nutrients, such as amino acids, purines, vitamins, and carbon sources in the form of glucose and glycerol-3-phosphate transferred from the host to UCYN-A, which is essential for its metabolic function and nitrogen assimilation.
 In return, UCYN-A provides fixed nitrogen as ammonium, ammonia, alanine, and glycine.
 Additionally, reduced genome size, loss of genes for carbon uptake and photosynthesis, increase in gene expression for nitrogen fixation for UCYN-A, as well as a decrease in ammonium uptake by B. bigelowii further represents the adaptation of both species to depend on this symbiotic relationship.